-Charging The RV Battery With Solar Panels
+Charging 12V RV Batteries With Portable Solar Panels Changes The Whole Game

 The battery in your RV is there for when you don’t have access to electricity from shore power.
 It will let you use your 12V lights, run a tv if it’s a 12V model, and run your bathroom fan, etc. The RV battery charges in several ways.
 As soon as you plug your RV in at the campground, it will start charging your battery and keep it charged.
 If you’re out boondocking, gas generators and solar panels are popular ways to generate power for the batteries.